md-sami-alam/md-sami-alam/README.md

 ---

 ## 👨‍💻 About Me
 Hey!
 I’m a **Computer Science** student at Drexel University, constantly learning and building cool stuff.
 I enjoy working on **software development**, **machine learning**, and **embedded systems** projects.
 If I’m not coding, I’m probably at a hackathon or teaching myself something new.
+I recently started doing ICPC.

 - 🎓 Pursuing a **Bachelor's of Science in Computer Science**
 - 🧠 Always learning new things, from ML models to web dev